pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Automatic failover to nearby edge servers, health monitoring, and dynamic traffic routing to maintain service.
+**Answer:** * Automatic failover to nearby edge servers, health monitoring, and dynamic traffic routing to maintain service.

 </details>

+#### Intermediate Level

-**Q4:** How would you design routing for a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design routing for a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Global edge network, intelligent routing algorithms, load balancing, and geographic distribution across multiple regions.
+**Answer:** * Global edge network, intelligent routing algorithms, load balancing, and geographic distribution across multiple regions.

 </details>

-**Q5:** What happens when your routing system goes down during peak traffic?
+**Q2:** What happens when your routing system goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Fallback routing mechanisms, DNS failover, and dynamic traffic distribution to maintain service availability.
+**Answer:** * Fallback routing mechanisms, DNS failover, and dynamic traffic distribution to maintain service availability.

 </details>

-**Q6:** How would you handle routing for a CDN that needs to work across multiple data centers?
+**Q3:** How would you handle routing for a CDN that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region routing, traffic distribution, edge server coordination, and global load balancing.
+**Answer:** * Cross-region routing, traffic distribution, edge server coordination, and global load balancing.

 </details>

+#### Advanced Level

-**Q7:** Design routing for a CDN that needs to support real-time video streaming with adaptive bitrate.
+**Q1:** Design routing for a CDN that needs to support real-time video streaming with adaptive bitrate.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

-**Q8:** How would you handle routing for a CDN that needs to support custom domains and enterprise features?
+**Q2:** How would you handle routing for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Custom domain routing, SSL termination, enterprise security policies, and advanced analytics.
+**Answer:** * Custom domain routing, SSL termination, enterprise security policies, and advanced analytics.

 </details>

-**Q9:** What routing optimizations would you implement for a CDN with high throughput?
+**Q3:** What routing optimizations would you implement for a CDN with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Intelligent routing algorithms, traffic prediction, edge server optimization, and dynamic content distribution.
+**Answer:** * Intelligent routing algorithms, traffic prediction, edge server optimization, and dynamic content distribution.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design routing for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design routing for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Custom domain routing, SSL termination, enterprise security policies, and advanced analytics.
+**Answer:** * Custom domain routing, SSL termination, enterprise security policies, and advanced analytics.

 </details>